Spinal Cord Injuriescolor-overlay

 If you or your loved one has suffered a spinal cord injury, book a free consultation with our spinal cord injury lawyer team to see how we can help the recovery process during this difficult time.

-Collette Parsons Corrin are western Canada’s leading law firm focusing on these types of cases.
-With 35 years of proven results in handling complex spinal cord injury claims, we have helped survivors receive the fair compensation they deserve and return to as normal a life as possible.
+Parsons Corrin LLP are western Canada’s leading law firm focusing on these types of cases.
+With 20 years of proven results in handling complex spinal cord injury claims, we have helped survivors receive the fair compensation they deserve and return to as normal a life as possible.

 Beyond seeking the maximum settlement possible, what makes us different to other personal injury lawyers is the comprehensive rehabilitation plan we put in place for the survivor.
 We look at short and long term care needs, and assist the survivor’s recovery process by also educating family members about life with a spinal cord injury.